dyfet/busuto/FEATURES.md

 distributed hosts.
 This core header is also consistent with my implimentations in other languages.

+## legacy.hpp

+Support for legacy crypto algorithms, many of which are being deprecated and removed from modern crypto libraries.
+Some of these are algoriths still actively used on existing devices in the field which may not have upgragable firmware.

 ## locking.hpp

 This offers a small but interesting subset of ModernCLI classes that focus on